PlanckerLabs/remix-workshops/Basics/interacting/README.md

 1. Once a contract has been successfully deployed, at the bottom of the Deploy and Run plugin, open up the contract by clicking the caret - so the caret points down.
 ![deploy contract](https://raw.githubusercontent.com/ethereum/remix-workshops/master/Basics/interacting/images/instance.png "deployed contract")

 2. There are 2 functions in this contract.
-Clicking the caret to the right of changeOwner (outlined in red below) will open up the inputs so that you can put in the parameters in separate input boxes.
+Clicking the caret to the right of changeOwner (如下图红色框所示) will open up the inputs so that you can put in the parameters in separate input boxes.

 ![deploy contract](https://raw.githubusercontent.com/ethereum/remix-workshops/master/Basics/interacting/images/deployed_open2.png "deployed contract")